Create a Website Account - Manage notification subscriptions, save form progress and more.

 In May 2020, the BAC recommended to the QAC Commissioners strategic uses for federal CARES Act funds made available during the COVID-19 pandemic, leading to June 2020 approval of broadband expansion to unserved areas in District 1.
 This project was completed at the end of December 2020.

 CARES Act funding also enabled building a public wireless network on public lands, parks and libraries, to bring broadband to additional unserved and underserved communities.
-This project, in partnership with Atlantic Broadband, was cut short due to staffing cuts at the company, and the only project completed was a Wi-Fi network at the 4-H Park.
+This project, in partnership with Breezeline (Formerly Atlantic Broadband), was cut short due to staffing cuts at the company, and the only project completed was a Wi-Fi network at the 4-H Park.

-In January 2021, the BAC submitted nine applications for a federal grant to expand existing broadband networks for QAC’s three fiber ISPs: Atlantic Broadband, ThinkBig, and Talkie Communications.
-Pending approval, this expansion will cover a few hundred residences.
+In January 2021, the BAC requested approval for submission of nine applications for a state Neighborhood Connect Broadband Grant to expand existing broadband networks for QAC’s three fiber ISPs: Breezeline (Formerly Atlantic Broadband),, ThinkBig, and Talkie Communications.
+Six areas were approved in addition to an infrastructure grant made by Choptank Electric.

 In September of 2021 the Rural Development Opportunity Fund winners were announced which means that over the next 10 years Talkie Communications will build to the locations in the attached map.
 For more information regarding this Federally funded program click here.